fauno/jekyll-pandoc-multiple-formats/README.md

 * `full_file` generates a single file containing all articles, sectioned by their main category (the first one defined if many).

+* `lang` is a hash where you can define per-language flags.
+If you have a `lang` attribute in your site config, this plugin will add the `-V lang=XX` flag and any language-specific flag you want.
+You can define language flags for `all` formats or for specific formats.

 **IMPORTANT**: As of version 0.1.0 the syntax of the config changed.
 Please upgrade your `_config.yml` accordingly.